yotam180/unique_counter/Article/Article.md

 # Measurements

-We use 3 different metric values to measure the performance of each algorithm:
+We utilise three different metric values to measure the performance of each algorithm:

 1. Number of comparisons conducted
 2. Number of placements/copies
 3. Number of "fixed-size" calculations

-We use the third metric when hashtables are involved, since we wish to reflect the cost of hashing integers (which may be significant no less than comparisons and placements).
+We use the third metric if hashtables are involved since we wish to consider the cost of hashing elements (which may be significant to performance no less than comparisons and placements).

-Of course, the metric values themselves tell us nothing meaningful about comparing different algorithms for the same input size, since we do not know the relation between the cost of a comparison, a placement and a hash calculation.
-Moreover, there are valuable metrics not counted in this exercise, such as runtime, number of dynamic allocations, memory requirements, etc.
+Of course, the metric values themselves tell us nothing meaningful about comparing different algorithms for the same input size since we do not know the relation between the cost of comparison, placement and hash calculation.
+Moreover, there are valuable metrics not included in this study, such as runtime, number of dynamic allocations, or overall memory requirements.

-However, the measurements from this exercise will show us the asymptotic behaviour of the metrics in different algorithms, and that should help us grasp a strong intuition about which algorithms outperform others in the task.
+Nevertheless, measurements from this study will teach us about the asymptotic behaviour of different algorithms.
+That should help us grasp a strong intuition of which algorithms outperform others in the task.

 # Technical